 - Another option is to use freezer paper.
 This paper is quite similar to wax paper, with the difference that it is a little heavier.
 We can adapt it more easily to the shape of the meat, which will help us to create a relatively airtight space to improve the freezing process.

-How To Tell If Frozen Deer Meat Is Bad?
+How Do You Tell If Frozen Deer Meat Is Bad?

 When we have deer meat in storage, it is always helpful to recognize if it is still in good condition.
 We can have a vacuum sealer or a chest freezer, yet it is always a good idea to check the stored meat before consuming it.
 There are some signs in the meat that will indicate whether it is still in good condition or not.